-Administrative Assigned Detention: Students will report after school when assigned by an administrator.
+Administrative Assigned Detention: Students will report at lunch or after school when assigned by an administrator.
 Failure to do this, provided a 24-hour notice is given, will result in further disciplinary action.
 Supervised detention will be held Monday through Thursday for 45 minutes.
 Supervised Administrative Detention will be at the discretion of the administrator.